NoahLake07/SwiftSync-Lite/README.md

 ## Features

-- **User-Friendly Interface:** SwiftSync LITE offers an intuitive user interface with a sidebar menu, making it easy to navigate different sections of the application.
+- **User-Friendly Interface:** SwiftSync LITE offers an intuitive user interface that utilizes the FlatLAF plugin for java.
 - **Console:** View real-time updates and status messages in the integrated console.
 It provides detailed information about synchronization progress.
 - **Profile Management:** Create and manage synchronization profiles.
 Store data for different instances of directories you want to sync, along with the synchronization mode and other settings.
 - **Quick Synchronization:** SwiftSync LITE allows you to synchronize your master and local directories effortlessly.
 Resolve differences between directories with a single click.